The returns from the 1901 Census of Drumkeeran indicate that the town consisted of

 described themselves as "merchant", the number rises to 18.

 "Farmer" is next, numbering 14.
-This number includes both hose who owned farms of
+This number includes both those who owned farms of

 land and those were are recorded as farm labourers.